Mixed-Methods Research in Tanzania to Inform a Total Market Approach for Condoms

 The use of a total market approach (TMA) can help address these concerns by using data to improve the targeting of free and subsidized commodities to create space for increased sales of sustainable, commercial condom brands without decreasing access.
 A TMA lens helps governments and donors to allocate their resources so that they complement rather than compete with private investments and assists commercial suppliers to identify opportunities to grow their market share, ultimately resulting in a more efficient, equitable, and sustainable market.

-The SHOPS Plus project in Tanzania is collaborating with the Ministry of Health, Community Development, Gender, Elderly and Children (MOHCDGEC) to implement a TMA for condoms.
+SHOPS Plus in Tanzania is collaborating with the Ministry of Health, Community Development, Gender, Elderly and Children (MOHCDGEC) to implement a TMA for condoms.
 To that end, SHOPS Plus conducted a mixed-methods formative research study to inform a TMA for condoms in Tanzania.

 - Qualitative research with male condom users: What motivates consumers’ condom selection choices?
 How do condom users value price, product location, and branding when obtaining a condom?